6.4 The Solar Spectrum

 The Sun emits radiation from X-rays to radio waves, but the irradiance of solar radiation peaks in the visible wavelengths (see figure below).
-The units of irradiance are Joules per second per m2 of surface that is illuminated per nm of wavelength (e.g., between 300nm and 301nm), or Watts m-2 nm-1 for this plot.
+Common units of irradiance are Joules per second per m2 of surface that is illuminated per nm of wavelength (e.g., between 300 nm and 301 nm), or W m–2 nm–1 for the plot below.
 These units are the units of spectral irradiance, which is also simply called irradiance, but as a function of wavelength.
-To get the total irradiance in units of watts m-2, the spectral irradiance should be integrated over all the wavelengths.
+To get the total irradiance in units of W m–2, the spectral irradiance should be integrated over all the wavelengths.

 Note the following for the solar spectrum:

 - About half of the energy is in the visible wavelengths below 0.7 μm.
 We can tell this by doing a quick integration.

 - O3 and O2 absorb much of the UV irradiance below 300 nm high in the atmosphere.

 - About 70% of the visible irradiance makes it all the way to sea level.